-- Intra ECU communication within one AUTOSAR SW-C: - Communication between Runnables of one AUTOSAR SW-C running in different task contexts where communication between these Runnables takes place via commonly accessed data.
+- Communication between Runnables of one AUTOSAR SW-C running in different task contexts where communication between these Runnables takes place via commonly accessed data.
 If the need to support data consistency by the RTE exists it must be specified by using the concepts of "ExclusiveAreas" or "Inter-RunnableVariables" only. - Intra-ECU communication between AUTOSAR SW-Cs: Sender/Receiver (S/R) communication between Runnables of different AU-TOSAR SW-Cs using implicit or explicit data exchange can be realized by the RTE through commonly accessed RAM memory areas.
 Data consistency in Client/Server (C/S) communication can be put down to the same concepts as S/R communication.
 Data access collisions must be avoided.
-The RTE is responsible for guaranteeing data consistency. - Intra-ECU communication between AUTOSAR SW-Cs and BSW modules with AUTOSAR interfaces: Principally the same as above: Sender/Receiver (S/R) communication between AUTOSAR SW-Cs and BSW modules using implicit or explicit data exchange can be realized by the RTE through shared RAM memory areas.
+The RTE is re- - Intra-ECU communication between AUTOSAR SW-Cs and BSW modules with AUTOSAR interfaces: Principally the same as above: Sender/Receiver (S/R) communication between AUTOSAR SW-Cs and BSW modules using implicit or explicit data exchange can be realized by the RTE through shared RAM memory areas.
 Data consistency in Client/Server (C/S) communication can be put down to the same concepts as S/R communication.
 Data access collisions must be avoided.
 Again, the RTE has to guarantee data consistency! - Inter ECU communication